What To Do About Bladder Stones if Your Dog Is Struggling to Pee

-The most common signs of bladder stones in dogs are hematuria (blood in the urine) and dysuria (straining to urinate).
+The most common signs of bladder stones in dogs are hematuria (blood in the urine) and stranguria (straining to urinate).
 Other symptoms include pollakiuria (frequent urination), genital licking, abdominal pain, and urinary accidents.

-Signs of bladder stones resemble those of other urinary tract conditions.
+Signs of bladder stones and urinary obstructions may resemble those of other urinary tract conditions.
 If your dog has any of these signs, immediately make an appointment with your veterinarian.

 Diagnosing Bladder Stones in Dogs

 To diagnose bladder stones, your veterinarian will first perform a physical exam, paying close attention to your dog's abdomen.
-Large stones may be palpable when your veterinarian gently touches your dog's bladder.
+Large stones may be felt with the fingers when your veterinarian gently touches your dog's bladder.

 Imaging tests, including abdominal X-rays and ultrasounds, will help your veterinarian see the stones.
 Some stones can be easily seen with a plain X-ray.
-If the stones are translucent, your veterinarian will use radiographic contrast material to see those stones.
+If the stones are translucent, your veterinarian may use radiographic contrast material or do an ultrasound to see the bladder stones.